 2. How To Deliver Value-Based on These Intents

-Now that we know what our audience want, how can we address their needs?
+Now that we know what our audience wants, how can we address their needs?

 In short, here is about content and providing information.
 Develop a content calendar.
 Remember that SEO is a long-term game and you’ll need to maintain consistency both in quantity (how often you publish) and quality (maintain high relevance and value).